vlazed/StopMotionHelper/TUTORIAL_2.md

 - This fork adds more entities to animate: SMH can now animate GMod's default sun, sky, and fog editors.
 In addition, the fork also adds a modifier for [volumetric clouds](https://steamcommunity.com/sharedfiles/filedetails/?id=3195029892), allowing its parameters to be adjusted.
 - This exit save feature allows the game to save your SMH animation when the server shuts down with players connected.
 Similarly, if a player leaves or reloads a map, they will automatically save their progress.
 Exit saves are found in the `garrysmod/data/smh` folder, named as `exit_save_NICKNAME_ID`, where `NICKNAME` is your Steam name (not username), and `ID` is your [account id](https://developer.valvesoftware.com/wiki/SteamID#:~:text=SteamIDs%20follow%20a,the%20%22account%20number%22).
 - Similar to the exit save feature, the fork also adds a *single-player-only* auto saving feature, through the concommand `smh_autosavetime d`, where `d` is decimal number.
 Auto saves are located in `garrysmod/data/smh` folder, labeled as `auto_save_NAME_00#`, where `NAME` is your Steam nickname, and `#` is a number between `1` and `5`.
 Up to `5` autosaves are allowed; otherwise, they get deleted afterwards.
+- The timeline can be customized further with `smh_majortickinterval n`, where `n` is a whole number between `3` and `16`.
+This command is also found in Settings as a slider.
+The command distinguishes parts of the timeline at intervals to make keyframe placement easier, as well as for visual aesthetic.
+Set it to `3` to disable.
 - Framerate, frame count, and timeline length are now console variables, in the form of `smh_fps`, `smh_framecount`, and `smh_zoom`, respectively.
 This allows you to save your timeline settings.
 The first two require whole number inputs, while zoom requires a decimal number (although it is saved as a whole number).
 - The physics recorder now includes two more indicators to show that one is recording: a beeping sound akin to SFM during the countdown to record, and a red circle on the top right, which fades when nearing the end of the physics recording session.
+- `+smh_playback` command has been extended to play the SMH animation at any frame other than at the playhead.
+To see this, provide a whole number argument to the command (e.g. `+smh_playback 0` to play an animation from the beginning).
+- Ghosts can be set into 'x-ray mode', which changes a ghost's appearance to a solid color and makes them ignore obstructions (they can be seen through walls or objects).
+You can use this if you are unable to see the previous/next frame ghost (due to $alphatest/$translucent materials).

 ## Other Resources